RoysYB/gitlearning/readme.md

 pulling from a repository   (you can only push  new data if all the changes made are already in your local repository)

              git pull origin master

+there is a chance of  merge conflict
+ie when you change same thing  in local and  remote repo   suppose added "hi" then  there will be merging problem while pulling